lumpy darkness

 Observation notes (with equipment details), photos, sketches, reviews, software tips, random thoughts, by an amateur astronomer.

-welcome to the off-site area
+welcome to the lumpy companion

 The telescope links on the right access separate 'scope pages for my Mom and me.
 We keep detailed information and photographs here of equipment and accessories.